Academic and Pastoral Support

-Someone from the pastoral team will be available 24/7 should you need their support and we can help organise external support if required.
+Someone from the pastoral team will always be available should you need their support and we can help organise external support if required.

 We’ll provide unrivalled support when applying for jobs and after graduation our door is never closed – we’ll send you job alerts after your studies have concluded.

 The School of Journalism tutors are always on hand to have a chat if trainees want to talk through any issues they are experiencing during their studies.